RAHUL-26/Earthquake-Report/README.md

 # Earthquake-Report
 Android application that tells you about the recent earthquake activities around the world.
-# SEE THE VERSION ONE BRANCH FOR THE CODE
+# SEE THE VERSION1 BRANCH FOR THE CODE